pnp/List-Formatting/column-samples/generic-hyperlink-thumbnail/readme.md

-# Turn FileRef field into thumbnail image or clickable hyperlink
+# File Thumbnails or Hyperlinks

 ## Summary
 This example uses a column to generate a hyperlink to the Item Thumbnail for a document library.